hm82/award-gen/README.md

 # Course Certificate Generator
-Simple Certificate/Award Generator Utility Deployed as a Web App
+Simple Certificate/Award Generator Utility deployed as a Web App

 Simple and dynamic course/event certificate generator.
 Easy to use and customizable.
 Simply generate customized certificates by selecting template, recipient name, event/Course name and Date of event/Course.